mendzmartin/FEMTISE_TUTORIAL/docs/symmetric_finite_1d_kronig_penney_potential.md

 end
 ```

+## SIMULATION

-Then using Jupyter Notebook (by intermediate Visual Studio Code) we can analyse output file so:
+Later, open a Jupyter Notebook by intermediate Visual Studio Code to simulate problem:

 ```bash
 @prompt:~/my_directory_path/SFKP1D$ code SFKP1D.ipynb
 ```

-Inside `SFKP1D.ipynb` we need to write the following:
+and iside `SFKP1D.ipynb` we write the following:

-### Environment Activation
+###### ENVIRONMENT

-Activate the specific environment for this simulation, note that within the `activate` function we must place the path where we want to locate this environment.
+Activate the specific environment for this simulation, note that within the `activate` function use path for specific location of environment.

 ```julia
 using Pkg